Public skating programs are free of charge for the community and no registration is required.

 All participants must vacate the building within 15 minutes of the end of the skating session.

-Activities and items that are not permitted on the ice during Public Skating sessions include:
+Activities and items that are not permitted on the ice during public skating sessions include:

 • No food or drink